 To answer these questions, we will read a collection of historical works, cultural criticism, and political philosophy.
 Readings will include works by William Shakespeare, Christopher Lasch, Ivan Illich, and Camille Paglia, as well as selections from the Book of Genesis.

-UATX’s high school program is designed for sophomores, juniors, and seniors.
-Participants must be (i) U.S. citizens or permanent residents and (ii) at least 15 years old before the start of the program to apply.
+UATX’s high school program is designed for high school sophomores, juniors, and seniors.
+Participants must be at least 14 years old and enrolled in high school before the start of the program to apply.

 Completely free (meals included).
 Participants cover their own travel/lodging.